eshwen/ds-python-boilerplate/docs/getting-started.md

 Now you should have a static path to a specific Python install.

+??? tip

+    Run `poetry config virtualenvs.in-project true` to store the virtualenv in the project directory.
+This is useful if you want full visibility of the environment, instead of it being hidden elsewhere on your filesystem.

 ### Install the project

 === ":octicons-terminal-24: Command line"